mollyic/MRI_qa/README.md

 ### User config file
 When you first use the script a config file will be created in the work directory (*mriqa_config.toml*) saving the review session search parameters.
-These settings will be loaded automatically when you run the script agin.
+These settings will be loaded automatically when you run the script again.
 If you are resuming a session and wish to change the review parameters, the value you wish to change should be entered at in the terminal

 - **Changing settings**: changing search parameters, directory paths or string identifier in config file
 ```